-Phase 1 - Trenching and Channel Sampling
+Phase 1 - Trenching, Channel Sampling and Diamond drilling

-Although, 2017 trenching work on geophysical target area 1 failed to discover significant graphite mineralization, however 2016 and 2019 PhiSpy geophysical survey identified 19 locations for follow-up stripping, trenching and channel sampling work: 4 locations to test the targets 1A and 1B, 6 locations on targets 4A, 4B, 4C, 4D and 4E, 4 locations on targets 5B, 5C, 5D, 5E and 5F, and 5 on targets 6A, 6B and 6D.
+Although, 2017 trenching work on geophysical target area 1 failed to discover significant graphite mineralization, however 2016 and 2019 PhiSpy geophysical survey identified 19 locations for follow-up stripping, trenching, drilling and sampling work: 4 locations to test the targets 1A and 1B, 6 locations on targets 4A, 4B, 4C, 4D and 4E, 4 locations on targets 5B, 5C, 5D, 5E and 5F, and 5 on targets 6A, 6B and 6D.
 Additionally, surface sampling results indicated presence of graphite outcrops and boulders in other areas of the Property.
 It is therefore recommended to continue stripping and trenching work on other target areas identified in airborne and ground geophysical surveys.
+Additionally, 1200 metres diamond core drilling is recommended to test the geophysical survey conductors at locations shown in Figure 22 below.
+This drilling if successful will help not only to add new exploration targets but also to expand the potential graphite resource target for the Property.

-The estimated budget for this phase is \$211,155, it will take three months' time to complete, and the details are provided in Table 17.
+The estimated budget for this phase is \$417,055, it will take four months' time to complete, and the details are provided in Table 17.

-Phase 2 - Exploratory Drilling
+Phase 2 - Exploratory Drilling, Metallurgical Testwork and Resource Estimation

-This work will include 1,500 meters' diamond core drilling on the historical graphite resource areas and new geophysical survey targets.
-Total estimated budget for this phase is \$283,500 (Table 17) and will take approximately six months' time to complete.
+Contingent upon the success of the Phase 1 work, a 2,500 meters' diamond core drilling is recommended on the historical graphite resource areas and new geophysical survey targets tested in Phase 1.
+Additional metallurgical testwork is also recommended to further improve upon the graphite recovery percentage and quality of the previous testwork.
+Total estimated budget for this phase is \$472,750 (Table 17) and will take approximately five months' time to complete.